Skip to main content

 But ... what if you're a regional company trying to reach the Chicago or metro Detroit markets, for instance?
 That extra out-of-state traffic might not directly help you.
 Still, it'll help build your trustworthiness and clout as an expert in your space.

-So, what are my next steps to tracking sponsored content metrics?
+Next steps to tracking sponsored content metrics

 Knowing what to track and why it matters is essential.
 And now, you know what metrics best illustrate your sponsored content article's success — and where to find those numbers.

-So what's next?
 Once you get cozier with Google Analytics, create a tracking system to see how your sponsored articles are performing.
 From there, hone in on which topics and promotional sources are doing the best — and invest more in both.

 And if you're looking for a little boost, get a sense of how much sponsored content costs when you pair up with a publisher partner like Zoe Marketing & Communications.